 Pricing brand voice services

 When it comes to brand voices, charging by the project is better than charging by the hour.
 Having a project cost is more transparent since your client knows exactly what they’ll pay.
 It can also benefit you since the more quickly you complete the project, the more you’ll earn per hour.

 Based on everything we’ve discussed, what should you be charging to create a brand voice for your clients?
 Here are some rough guidelines that you can start from:

 |Business type||Brand voice cost|

-These number could go up if you’re highly specialized, run a large team, or have the guts to charge what you want.
+These numbers could go up if you’re highly specialized, run a large team, or have the guts to charge what you want.
 Or, they might go down if your clients don’t recognize the value of a brand voice, you’re just starting out, or if you’re a one-man show.
-It’s best to test and adjust frequently until you nail down the right number.
+It’s best to test and frequently adjust until you nail down the right number.

 Bump up your income now

 Creating a brand voice is the best thing you can do for yourself and your clients.
 It allows for long-term strategy, increased customer loyalty, simpler content production, and a better experience for everyone involved.